SabrinaAshik/EOSC454-Project-SabrinaAshik/README.md

 ### Starting in 1D: What does a sounding look like on the far left vs far right end of the model?
 - The notebooks in the 1d_files folder explores the 1D forward simulation and inversion for the soundings on the far left and far right.
 ### Moving on to 3D: Run a 3D forward simulation to generate data, and then invert each sounding independently in 1D.
 - The notebooks in the 3d_files folder currently contains the 3D forward simulation file.
+The files in this folder is still work in progress.

 ## Installation